 Home educating children is a lifestyle, not a conventional school option.

 During seven of our homeschool years, my husband gave up his demanding full-time position to pursue a shared position so we could explore the world half of the year.

-We travelled to not-so-exotic places, sometimes in our towns’ backyard.
-We travelled south to Vancouver Island, north to Fort St. John, east to the Rocky Mountains, and even to the arctic into Inuvik & Tuktoyaktuk.
+We traveled south to Vancouver Island, north to Fort St. John, east to the Rocky Mountains, and even to the arctic into Inuvik & Tuktoyaktuk.

 And sometimes we planned something exotic: a trip to Kapsowar, a rural mountain town in northeast Kenya.
 Which would require four flights and a whole bunch of drives to get to.

 Even before we arrived in this rural Kenyan town, we had often been asked why we homeschooled: weren’t the kids missing something educationally or socially?

 In Kenya, we watched uniformed primary kids walk an hour for their seven a.m. school start, five-year-old children piggyback their baby siblings, and adult men gather firewood and water for a full day’s wages.

 Learning to read and write and attend school was a privilege, when so many others could not.
 It was not a right for most children to be taught anything; it was an honour to go to school.

 One afternoon, we went on a field trip: we were going to school.